unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/oauth2-authentication.md

 - SDK makes a POST request to token endpoint.
 If a different type of request is expected, look at [Custom token authentication](#custom-token-authentication)
 - The `token_url` is required if the `acquire` or `refresh` hooks are not present (see below).
-- Ensure that your implementation of OAuth 2.0 is compliant with the specifications stated in the RFC document.
+- Ensure that your implementation of OAuth 2.0 is compliant with the specifications stated in the [RFC document](https://tools.ietf.org/html/rfc6749).
 Else, your custom adapter might not start.
   - For example, related to [Issuing an Access Token - Successful Response](https://tools.ietf.org/html/rfc6749#section-5.1), Workato will be expecting a response with `access_token` in the response.
 Returning the access token under a key of `accessToken` in a JSON response will result in an unsuccessful Workato request to your `token_url`.
   - Usually this will not be a problem because most OAuth libraries out there will do most of the heavy lifting for you, such as returning response in the right format etc. It is good to be aware of this!

-### Custom OAuth2 flows
+## Custom OAuth2 flows
 The `token_url` is called using a `POST` request with the provided `client_id` and `client_secret` appended into the header.

 In cases that deviate from the normal standard authentication flows, use our `acquire` block.
 This block allows you to define the HTTP calls that occurs during the authentication process.
 For example, some APIs require the authorization token to be obtained by using a `POST` request with basic authentication.

+### Using the `acquire` block

 In the case below, we used the acquire block to send a `POST` HTTP call with basic authentication since our `token_url` block defaults to header authentication.
 You can then pull the `access_token` and `refresh_token` from the response to the `POST` call.